 - * above bullet points courtesy of Andy Farrall, Health & Safety Specialist

 Good question… what would you do if you were driving a car and your petrol light comes on, indicating you only have a small amount of petrol left?
 Would you start thinking: Will I make it home or not?
 Some people would be willing to take the risk in this situation.
 In the workplace though, in my view, it is the duty of the employer to not allow their employees to take unknown risks on their own accord without the provision of equipment and training to protect them should they make a mistake in their own judgement.
 ‘Better safe than sorry’ and ‘Prevention is better than cure’ are two great sayings, making more sense within corporate health & safety than anywhere else.
 I hope you would stop and get some fuel, because you want to be on the safe side.
 You might have made it, but you didn’t want to take that risk.
 The bottom line is you cannot afford to break down.
-The fact that some professional’s activity involves a rather ‘unknown risk’ must urge key decision makers to remain at least open minded when it comes to body armour, stab vests, or additional training that can be made available.
+The fact that some professional’s activity involves a rather ‘unknown risk’ must urge key decision makers to remain at least open minded when it comes to body armour, stab resistant armor, or additional training that can be made available.

 ‘Seat Belt’ Comparison

 Recommending body armour does not mean we suggest you are in danger and neither does it mean you should get paranoid or scared 24 hours a day.
 I simply say that you will have a higher chance of remaining unharmed in the unlikely, but nevertheless possible, case of something going wrong.
 Wearing personal protective equipment can be compared to wearing a seat belt when driving a car.
 We do not put the seat belt on because we believe we are going to have an accident today.
 We are simply acknowledging the fact that there is an exceptionally small chance that we might crash.
 Yet, if this chance becomes reality, you have increased the chance of survival by wearing a seat belt.